filegator/ProcessArchiver/README.md

 # ProcessArchiver
 Alternative ZIP processing adapter for FileGator.
+It uses OS process to perform zip/unzip operations instead of php-zip extension.
 Experimental, do not use on production.

 ## Installation